 i.
-Other pertinent information the Department has determined is necessary to ensure that the operator will comply with the requirements of the chapter Act.
-(3-18-22)(
+Other pertinent information the Department has determined is necessary to ensure that the operator will comply with the requirements of the chapterAct.
+(3-18-22)( a.
+Ore, tailings, and waste rock handling flow sheets and diagrams.
+(3-18-22)

 05. Operating Plan Requirements.
-A complete operating plan shall-must consist st of: (3-18-22)() a.
-Ore, tailings, and waste rock handling flow sheets and diagrams.
-(3-18-22) b.
+A complete operating plan shallmust consist of: (3 18 22)()

+b.
 Waste rock management plan.
+(3-18-22)

-(3-18-22) c.
+c.
 Water quality monitoring locations.
 (3-18-22) d.
 Anticipated concurrent reclamation prior to the cessation of mining.
 (3-18-22) e.
 Estimated throughput and timeline for mining and ore processing.
 (3-18-22)() f.
 Types of ore processing and beneficiation.
 (3-18-22) g.
 Process fluid pond volumes and anticipated contents, if applicable.
 (3-18-22)

 06. Monitoring Data.
-The Department will, as needed and through consultation with DEQ, obtain the operator's baseline data on ground water or surface water gathered during the planning and permitting process for the operation, and may require the operator to furnish additional monitoring data during the life of the project.
+The Department will, as needed and through consultation with DEQ, obtain the operator's baseline data on ground water or surface water gathered during the planning and permitting process for the operation, and may require the operator to furnish additional monitoring data during the life of the project duration.
 This will not require any additional monitoring data where such data is already provided under an IPDES permit, SWPPP, ground water pPoint of eCompliance, or other federal or state requirements for collecting surface or ground water data.